 Sexual assault services are available to all victims/survivors of past and current sexual assault/rape.
-We assist male, female and LGBT individuals.
+We assist male, female and LGBTQ individuals.
 We do not discriminate on the basis of race, color, national origin, religion, sex, disability, or age in the delivery of services.

 If you need assistance, call our 24/7 helpline at 941-637-0404.

 - Sexual violence is any unwanted sexual contact.

 - It includes crimes such as rape, incest, sexual assault, harassment, and any sexual contact without consent.